 “Gender equality and nightlife have something in common in Indonesia.
 Both aren’t fully accepted yet.”

-And it can be seen almost in every corner of the bar - the “Last Supper” mural painting with faces of impactful women throughout history, the lighting and ambiance, choice of drinks, events and partnerships with feminist communities, and the obligatory presence of women for all bands that perform for the live music.
+And it can be seen almost in every corner of the bar: the Last Supper mural painting with the faces of women who have made an impact on the world, the lighting and ambience, choice of drinks, events and partnerships with feminist communities, and the requisite presence of women in all bands that perform live.

-Besides its message on feminism and gender equality, Gina is also unique with the personal touches of its owners.
-For instance, the seating arrangements and recipes of their signature cocktails are personally made by the owners.
-Their very own special cocktail glass for their signature “Gina Tipsy Tea” was also sculpted and handmade by them.
+Besides its message on feminism and gender equality, Gina is also unique in that it bears the personal touches of its owners.
+For instance, they made the seating arrangements and signature cocktails.
+The owners also sculpted the cocktail glass for their signature drink, Gina Tipsy Tea.

 We want women to feel comfortable and safe here.

-What kind of “vibe” do you want the customers to feel when they visit?
+What kind of vibe do you want the customers to feel when they visit?

 How do you perceive the nightlife lifestyle in Jakarta?

 I think Jakarta’s nightlife is getting more modern each year.
 There are more clubs and bars, which is good.
 Back then, and maybe even until now, words like “bar”, “club” or “lounge” had a stigma.
 But now, I think people are getting more and more open-minded.